What are the Forms of Masculinity to Come?

 with Sebastian Job

-An experiential gathering to explore healing intergenerational trauma, ego dissolution, emotional resilience, vulnerability and intimacy.
+An experiential gathering to explore healing intergenerational trauma, ego dissolution, emotional resilience, vulnerability and intimacy in relation to fathers and fatherhood.

 • The Receptivity of the Artist